OpenBB-finance/OpenBB/website/content/terminal/portfolio/_index.md

 The Portfolio menu, and its sub-menus, are dedicated to properly explaining and optimizing your own portfolio.
 With features to load your own orderbook (transactions) it is possible to compare your results to that of a <a href="https://www.investopedia.com/terms/b/benchmark.asp" target="_blank">benchmark</a>.
-For example, you are able to load both your portfolio and a benchmark (<a href="https://openbb-finance.github.io/OpenBBTerminal/terminal/portfolio/load/" target="_blank">load</a> and <a href="https://openbb-finance.github.io/OpenBBTerminal/terminal/portfolio/bench/" target="_blank">bench</a>), then have the option to look into the performance compared to the benchmark asking the question "What if I invested all my money in the benchmark?" (<a href="https://openbb-finance.github.io/OpenBBTerminal/terminal/portfolio/perf/" target="_blank">perf</a>) as well as see a wide variety of statistics and metrics (<a href="https://openbb-finance.github.io/OpenBBTerminal/terminal/portfolio/rsharpe/" target="_blank">rsharpe</a>, <a href="https://openbb-finance.github.io/OpenBBTerminal/terminal/portfolio/distr/" target="_blank">distr</a>, <a href="https://openbb-finance.github.io/OpenBBTerminal/terminal/portfolio/var/" target="_blank">var</a> and <a href="https://openbb-finance.github.io/OpenBBTerminal/terminal/portfolio/metric/" target="_blank">metric</a>).
+For example, you are able to load both your portfolio and a benchmark (<a href="https://openbb-finance.github.io/OpenBBTerminal/terminal/portfolio/load/" target="_blank">load</a> and <a href="https://openbb-finance.github.io/OpenBBTerminal/terminal/portfolio/bench/" target="_blank">bench</a>), then have the option to look into the performance compared to the benchmark asking the question "_What if I invested all my money in the benchmark instead?_" (<a href="https://openbb-finance.github.io/OpenBBTerminal/terminal/portfolio/perf/" target="_blank">perf</a>) as well as see a wide variety of statistics and metrics (<a href="https://openbb-finance.github.io/OpenBBTerminal/terminal/portfolio/rsharpe/" target="_blank">rsharpe</a>, <a href="https://openbb-finance.github.io/OpenBBTerminal/terminal/portfolio/distr/" target="_blank">distr</a>, <a href="https://openbb-finance.github.io/OpenBBTerminal/terminal/portfolio/var/" target="_blank">var</a> and <a href="https://openbb-finance.github.io/OpenBBTerminal/terminal/portfolio/metric/" target="_blank">metric</a>).
 Next to that, with these findings you can apply optimization techniques to your portfolio through the <a href="https://openbb-finance.github.io/OpenBBTerminal/terminal/portfolio/po/" target="_blank">Portfolio Optimization menu</a>.